AdadaBdada/Found-of-Financial-Data-Science/README.md

 > -  For each day:
 >    - Plot the distribution of number of impressions and click-through-rate (CTR = #clicks / #impressions) for these age categories
 >    - Define a new variable to segment or categorize users based on their click behavior.
->    - Explore the data and make visual and quantitative comparisons across user segments/demographics (<20-year-old males versus <20-year-old females or logged-in versus not, for example).
+>    - Explore the data and make visual and quantitative comparisons across user segments/demographics
->    - Extend your analysis across days.
+>    - Extend analysis across days.
 Visualize some metrics and distributions over time.